zoxpx/pxdocs/content/install-with-other/docker/how-to/volume-plugin.md

            --name snap_of_my_portworx_vol
 ```

-Snapshots can then be used as a regular Portworx volume.
+The snapshot can then be used as a regular Portworx volume.

 ### Mount